-To the members of Nostra Terra Oil and Gas Company plc Our application of materiality (continued)
+Our application of materiality (continued)

-$Based\ on\ our\ professional\ judgment,\ we\ determined\ materiality\ for\ the\ financial\ statements\ as\ a\ whole\ as\ follows:$
+Based on our professional judgment, we determined materiality for the financial statements as a whole as follows:

-Group financial statements Company financial statements Overall materiality \$60,000 \$58,000 How we determined it 1.5% of revenue 2.5% of net assets Rationale for benchmark applied The Group has invested heavily in leases and equipment in the past years to drive revenue growth and profits.
+Group financial statements Company financial statements Overall materiality \$31,000 \$30,000 How we determined it 1.5% of revenue 2.5% of net liabilities Rationale for benchmark applied The Group has invested heavily in leases and equipment in the past years to drive revenue growth and profits.
 As such we believe that revenue is the primary measure used by the shareholders in assessing the performance of the Group, and is a generally accepted auditing benchmark.
 As the company is a holding company, we believe net assets is the primary measure used by the shareholders in assessing the performance of the Company and is a generally accepted auditing benchmark.

 For each component in the scope of our Group audit, we allocated a materiality that is less than our overall Group materiality.
-The range of materiality allocated across components was between \$55,000 and \$58,000.
+The range of materiality allocated across components was between \$30,000 and \$31,000.